JMariadlcs/SDN-App/README.md

 ![Alt text](https://github.com/JMariadlcs/SDN_APP/blob/main/images/milestone1.png "")

+# Milestone 2

+In this step we introduce the functionality of sending packets from the controller.
+To do this, we will make it possible for the end devices to check the status of the switch gates by sending ICMP messages to the corresponding IP address.
+To do this, the controller will have to send ICMP response packets to the ICMP_REQUEST packets it receives.

+# Milestone 2

+In this step we will remove the static ARP protocol scheduling on the end devices and have the controller handle the ARP protocol response.
+To do this, we will add code to detect and decode ARP packets and an ARP_REQUEST packet response function in the management of packets sent by the switch to the controller.

 # License
 This project is a contribution of Jose María de la Cruz Sánchez and Jacobo del Castillo Monche.